 A deep cycle battery is designed to supply a constant and steady supply of power.
 This allows them to run for a long time until discharged (up to 80%) and then recharged.

 A hybrid battery is also known as a dual-purpose battery.
-It acts as both as a Starting and Deep Cycle battery.
+It acts both as a Starting and Deep-Cycle battery.
 The battery tries to deliver high discharge currents without excessive voltage sag up.
-They however cannot deliver a very high starting current as a starting battery and the cycle life is half of that of true deep cycle battery.
+They however cannot deliver a very high starting current as a starting battery and the cycle life is half of that of a true deep cycle battery.

 You can also a hybrid battery in a solar system but it won’t last as long as a true deep cycle battery.